m-kulichenko/m-kulichenko.github.io/_teaching/2020-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "CHEM 1215 Chemical Principles Lab I"
 collection: teaching
-type: "Workshop"
+type: "Teaching Assistant"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/2020-spring-teaching-2
-venue: "University 1, Department"
+venue: "Utah State University, Department of Chemistry and Biochemistry"
-date: 2015-01-01
+date: 2020-03-01
-location: "City, Country"
+location: "Logan, UT"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.